MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ::: moniker-end

 ::: moniker range="sc-orch-2025"
 5. On the **Configure the database server** page, enter the name of the server and the name of the instance of Microsoft SQL Server that you want to use for Orchestrator.
-If Trust Server Certificate isn't installed on your SQL Server, you can enable the Trust Server Certificate setting (not recommended).
+Enable the **Trust Server Certificate** setting (not recommended) to let Orchestrator skip SQL Server certificate validation.
+For more information about SSL and encrypted connections, [Configure SQL Server Database Engine for encrypting connections](/sql/database-engine/configure-windows/configure-sql-server-encryption?view=sql-server-ver16).
 Before you enable this setting, configure your registry settings by following the procedure in [Enable Trust Server Certificate](#enable-trust-server-connection-not-recommended).
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
 Select **Test Database Connection** to verify the account credentials.
 If the credentials are accepted, select **Next**.
 ::: moniker-end

 ::: moniker range=">=sc-orch-2022"